-IVALIFE Insurance Company ('IVALIFE', the 'Company') is a limited liability company incorporated in Malta on 24 December 2019.
+IVALIFE Insurance Company ('IVALIFE,' the 'Company') is a limited liability company incorporated in Malta on 24 December 2019.
 The Company was authorised by the Malta Financial Services Authority to transact long term business of insurance on 01 February 2021 and commenced its operations 01 March 2021.
 The Company offers a range of products both on individual and group basis, including level and decreasing term insurance policies and regular and single premium with-profits policies.
-The Company continued to operate in a challenging environment as although the COVID-19 restrictions were gradually removed, the Russian-Ukraine war created further economic downturns.
+In 2023, the Company launched its unit linked pension plans.
+The Company continued to operate in a challenging environment as a result of the prolonged geopolitical tensions and inflationary pressures experienced in 2023.
 Nevertheless, the insurance portfolio of IVALIFE continued to show steady expansion, which is an indicator that IVALIFE continues to have customers' trust.

-The product offerings for the year under review included the IVAsecure level term, IVAprotect decreasing term, IVAsave with profits regular premium savings plan, IVAinvest with profits single premium savings plan and Group protection.
+The product offerings for the year under review included the IVAsecure level term, IVAprotect decreasing term, IVAsave with profits regular premium savings plan, IVAinvest with profits single premium savings plan, IVApension unit linked pension plans and Group protection.

-The Company reported a loss after tax for the year ended 31 December 2022 of $\[\in \]$ 1.62m (2021: $\[\in \]$ 0.99m).
-The gross premium written for the financial year amounted to $\[\in \]$ 8.71m (2021: $\[\in \]$ 5.21m), $\[\in \]$ 6.48m (2021: $\[\in \]$ 4.35m) of which were single premium and the $\[\in \]$ 2.23m (2021: $\[\in \]$ 0.86m) comprised individual and group protection and regular savings plans.
-The claims incurred; net of reinsurance amounted to $\[\in \]$ 75.6k.
-The reported loss on the technical account amounted to $\[\in \]$ 2.50m.
+The Company reported a profit after tax for the year ended 31 December 2023 of €0.23m compared to a restated prior year period loss of €2.86m.
+The gross premium written for the financial year amounted to €3.74m (2022: €8.61m), €0.12m (2022: €6.38m) of which were single premium and the €3.61m (2022: €2.24m) comprised individual and group protection and regular savings plans.
+The Company launched its unit-linked product in March 2023 and generated business amounting to €1.16m.
+The claims incurred net of reinsurance amounted to €0.19m.
+In 2023, the Company adopted IFRS 17 for the first time, which went to replace IFRS 4, "Insurance Contracts".
+This standard brought significant changes to the accounting for insurance and reinsurance contracts and had a material impact on the Company's financial statements in the period of initial recognition.
 The Company's efforts throughout the year remained focused on creating brand awareness, widening the product offerings, onboarding additional distributors as well as engaging the necessary expertise thus enhancing the management structure to allow for the business operation going forward.

-The total assets increased by €7.58m, from €11.63m at end of year 2021 to €19.21m as at end of 2022.
-The increase includes a €2m capital injection made by the shareholders.
-The gross technical provisions as at year end, including both insurance contracts and investment contracts with discretionary participation features totalled €11.82m (2021: €4.87m).
-The Company's shareholders' funds at the close of 2022 amounted to €6.27m (2021: €5.90m).
+The total assets increased by €3.23m, from the restated €16.88m at end of year 2022 to €20.11m as at end of 2023.
+The increase includes a €2m capital injection made by the shareholders in 2023.
+The insurance contract liabilities as at year end, totalled €11.76m (2022: €11.26m).
+The Company's shareholders' funds at the close of 2023 amounted to €7.17m (2022: €4.94m).

-BUSINESS PROFILE
+1.2 BUSINESS PROFILE

-1.1.1 Name and legal form of undertakings
+1.2.1 Name and legal form of undertakings